fizalihsan/fizalihsan.github.io/source/technology/observability.md

 ### 4) Analytics and reporting

-* SLA, SLO, SLI
+__SLA, SLO, SLI__

+> The SLA, SLO, and SLI are based on the assumption that the service will not be available 100%

-  * Service Level Agreement
+* SLA (_Service Level Agreement_)
+  * is a contract that the service provider promises customers on service availability, performance, etc.
+  * SLAs are for external
-  * Service Level Objective
+* SLO (_Service Level Objective_)
+  * is a goal that service provider wants to reach.
-* SLA & SLO are important for reporting
+  * SLOs are generally used for internal only.
+  * If a service availability violates the SLO, operations need to react quicly to avoid it breaking the SLA which would cost money to the service provider.
+  * SLOs are alerting rules
+* SLI (_Service Level Indicator_)
+  * is a measurement the service provider uses for the goal.
+  * SLIs are the metrics in the monitoring system

+> Most people really mean SLO when they say "SLA".
+One giveaway: if somebody talks about an "SLA violation", they are almost always talking about a missed SLO.
+A real SLA violation might trigger a court case for breach of contract.

+* Relationship
+  * The service provider needs to collect metrics based on SLI,
+  * define thresholds of metrics based on SLO, and
+  * monitor the thresholds of metrics so that it won't break SLA.

-* __Availability__
+__Availability__

 * Availability of an application/service is commonly referred to by the number of _nines_.
 99.99% is four nines.
 * `Availability = uptime / (downtime + uptime)`
 * _Why High Availability is difficult?_: According to [_Nyquist-Shannon sampling theorem_](http://bit.ly/2i2kBmv), to measure an outage of 2 minutes, you must be collecting data in minute-long intervals.
 Thus, to measure availability down to 1 second, you must be collecting data at sub-second intervals.
 This is just one reason why achieving accurate SLA reporting better than 99% is so difficult.
 * An oft-overlooked point about availability is when your app has dependent components: your service can ony be as available as the underlying components on which it is built. e.g, AWS S3 provides 99.95% SLA.
 An app depending on S3 can never be >99.95% SLA.
 * Similarly, if the underlying network is unreliable, the servers and application higher in the stack can't possibly be more reliable than the network.
 * Each additional nine of availability has significantly more cost associated with it, and the investment often isn't worth it: many customers can't tell the difference between 99% and 99.9%.

 ### 5) Alerting